-The eclipse will begin at the intersection of 100th Street and 240th Avenue at 11:38am CT with totality starting at 1:05pm CT and lasting for 25 seconds.
+The eclipse will begin at the intersection of 100th Street and 240th Avenue at approximately 11:38am CT with totality starting at about 1:05pm CT and lasting for around 25 seconds.

 7. Eclipse Crossroads — Jackson County, Illinois.
 After 2017, the next total solar eclipse to occur in the U.S. will take place on April 8, 2024.
 Since the 2017 eclipse crosses the country from northwest to southeast and the 2024 eclipse travels through the nation from southwest to northeast, the two paths cross each other and create a zone of overlapping totality in southeastern Missouri, southern Illinois, and western Kentucky.
 If you stand in the same place within this totality zone on August 21, 2017, and April 8, 2024, you can tell your friends that you witnessed two total eclipses from the same spot in seven years.
 Pretty neat, right?